Coming Out in the Workplace as Transgender

 Additionally, more corporations and businesses in the private sector are beginning to cover gender identity and expression in their non-discrimination policies.
 A growing number of private sector employers include gender identity in their non-discrimination policies, including the majority of Fortune 100 companies.

-"Most employers wouldn't knowingly create a hostile work environment for the employees in whom they have invested time and training," says Diego Sanchez, former director of TransHealth and Education and Development at the Justice Resource Institute.
+"Most employers wouldn't knowingly create a hostile work environment for the employees in whom they have invested time and training," says Diego Sanchez, Director of Policy for PFLAG National.
 "Inclusive policies help a company retain valuable employees."
 If you are transgender, you may wish to discuss your personal situation with a trusted manager, supervisor or human resources professional before coming out to co-workers.

 Disclosing Before, During or After Job Interviews